Dal Makhani Recipe (Restaurant Style)

 adding cream

-14.This was the consistency I got after 90 mins of total cooking.
+15. This is the consistency I got after 90 mins of total cooking (apart from the initial pressure cooking).
 Thick, creamy & flavorful.
-Then stir in 1½ tablespoon butter.
+Then stir in 3 tablespoon unsalted butter (cultured if you can).
 Turn off the heat.

 adding butter

-Smoke Dal Makhani (Optional)
+Smoking Dal Makhani (Optional)

 Please avoid this if you are a novice cook.
 Dal makhani tastes good even without this step.

-Place a tall steel cup or bowl in the center of the pot.
+Place a tall steel cup or disposable aluminum foil bowl in the center of the pot.
 Ensure it doesn’t get submerged in the dal.
 Hold a piece of wood coal with a tong over direct fire.
 For extra safety use a stove lighter or a candle instead of a larger source of fire.

 After a few minutes, the coal will turn red & hot.
 Then carefully place it inside the cup and pour ¼ teaspoon of ghee.
 You will immediately see fumes emitted by the coal.
 Cover the pot immediately and leave for 3 to 4 mins.